- Henry M. Jackson High School

 What is a mentorship program?

 Mentoring programs give students opportunities to gain and improve important skills like problem-solving, interpersonal skills, and critical thinking, often in areas related to a future career interest.
 This can benefit students as they plan for college or enter the workforce.
+Some examples are below.

 PROJECT GIRL MENTORING PROGRAM